ulusoyca/Venucity/README.md

 Venucity Android project lists the nearby venues with an option to save them as favorite.

+MAD Scorecard of the project can be accessed <a href= "https://madscorecard.withgoogle.com/scorecards/2542951502/">here</a>.

 ![screencapture_resized.gif](screenshots/screencapture_resized.gif)

-The application consists of following main components:
+The application data layer consists of 3 following components:
 <li><b>remote</b> fetches JSON files from a web server</li>
 <li><b>cache</b> responsible for database operations</li>
 <li><b>locationprovider</b> provides mock location data with a given time interval</li>

-MAD Scorecard of the project can be accessed <a href= "https://madscorecard.withgoogle.com/scorecards/2542951502/">here</a>.

 Following libraries and concepts are used in this application: